AmericanAirlines/Hangar/README.md

 During the installation process (if you follow the steps on [postgresql.org](https://www.postgresql.org/download/)), you will be prompted to set a password - make sure to use something you'll remember.

 ## Starting the App

+If NODE is not already installed, to use the Hangar you first need to download it from [here](https://nodejs.org/en/) Be sure to use the version v12.18.3 LTS.
+Hangar now only supports v12.x.

 The best way to start the app and work on it is by using `npm run dev`, which will start the app and then restart the app whenever a TypeScript file changes.
 After modifying a non-Typescript file, restart the app by typing `rs` into the same terminal you ran `npm run dev` from and then hitting return.

 After the app starts, it will be accessible on `localhost:3000` (unless the port was modified via `.env`).